papinet/papiNet-API/1.2.0/catalogue.md

 An **_article_** is owned and defined by the _customer_.
 Usually, a customer defines an _article_ in order to fix on one value the properties that have multiple possible values.
 However, this step is not mandatory for ordering as you could give the final specifications directly within the order.

-In order to show that important distintion within the API itself, we will always use the word _product_ together with _seller_ creating the hyphenated word **_seller-product_**, and the word _article_ will always be used with _customer_ creating **_customer-article_**.
+In order to show that important distinction within the API itself, we will always use the word _product_ together with _seller_ creating the hyphenated word **_seller-product_**, and the word _article_ will always be used with _customer_ creating **_customer-article_**.

-These hyphenated words _seller-product_ and _customer-article_ do sound like a pleonasm, however we found them a convenient way to remind the definition/disctinction between _product_ and _article_ within the API endpoints themselves.
+These hyphenated words _seller-product_ and _customer-article_ do sound like a pleonasm, however we found them a convenient way to remind the definition/distinction between _product_ and _article_ within the API endpoints themselves.

 ### Process